-Dean was very suddenly behind Sam, pulling him into him, one arm around his waist, chin resting on his shoulder.
+Dean was very suddenly behind Sam, pulling him close, one arm around his waist, chin resting on his shoulder.
 "Don't care where we are, Sammy," he growled into his neck.
 "So long as we're together."
-He bit into the soft skin of Sam's neck, sucking on the flesh as Sam's eyes fluttered and rolled slightly as he hastily zipped himself back up again.
+He bit into the soft skin of Sam's neck, sucking on the flesh as Sam's eyes fluttered and rolled back as he hastily zipped himself back up again.

 Dean broke away, panting slightly and ran his hot tongue all the way up Sam's neck to his ear, where he paused to whisper, "Whole world's goin' to hell, baby.
 Whole fuckin' world is coming to an end and we'll watch it burn.
 Hell, heaven, fuckin' two thousand years in the future...I don't care where we are.
 I'm always with you, always inside you."

-Sam was shuddering now, cock hard and pulsating with need inside his jeans and the desire to throw Dean over his shoulder, have him land beneath him all splayed out and breathless, was overwhelming, but he stayed still because Dean was letting his mouth run away with him and that was just fine by Sam.
-His big brother ground his hips into Sam's ass, letting him feel the evidence of his arousal, letting him feel he was just as worked up as Sam was.
+Sam was shuddering now, cock hard and pulsating with need inside his jeans.
+The desire to throw Dean over his shoulder, have him laid out beneath him, splayed and breathless, was overwhelming.
+He stayed still because Dean was letting his mouth run away with him and that was just fine by Sam.
+Dean could be so filthy when he wanted to be.
+His big brother ground his hips into Sam's ass, letting him feel the evidence of his arousal, showing him he was just as worked up as Sam.
 Dean let out a small, breathy gasp at the contact and it echoed in Sam's ear.

 "Always inside me, Dean."
 Sam breathed, barely able to generate the oxygen to speak at all. "'M always inside you, too.
 Always have been."